William III of England: "Disaster year" and Franco-Dutch War

 For the Dutch Republic, 1672 proved calamitous.
 It became known as the Rampjaar ("disaster year") because in the Franco-Dutch War and the Third Anglo-Dutch War, the Netherlands was invaded by France and its allies: England, Münster, and Cologne.
-Although the Anglo-French fleet was disabled by the Battle of Solebay, in June the French army quickly overran the provinces of Gelderland and Utrecht.
-On 14 June, William withdrew with the remnants of his field army into Holland, where the States had ordered the flooding of the Dutch Water Line on 8 June.
+Although the Anglo-French fleet was disabled by the Battle of Solebay, in June the French Army quickly overran the provinces of Gelderland and Utrecht.
+On 14 June, William withdrew with the remnants of his field army into Holland, where the States had ordered the flooding of the Dutch Waterline on 8 June.
 Louis XIV of France, believing the war was over, began negotiations to extract as large a sum of money from the Dutch as possible.
-The presence of a large French army in the heart of the Republic caused a general panic, and the people turned against De Witt and his allies.
+The presence of a large French army in the heart of the Republic caused a general panic, and the people turned against de Witt and his allies.

 On 4 July, the States of Holland appointed William stadtholder, and he took the oath five days later.
 The next day, a special envoy from Charles II, Lord Arlington, met William in Nieuwerbrug and presented a proposal from Charles.
 In return for William's capitulation to England and France, Charles would make William Sovereign Prince of Holland, instead of stadtholder (a mere civil servant).
 When William refused, Arlington threatened that William would witness the end of the Republic's existence.
 William answered famously: "There is one way to avoid this: to die defending it in the last ditch."
 On 7 July, the inundations were complete and the further advance of the French army was effectively blocked.
 On 16 July, Zeeland offered the stadtholdership to William.

 Johan de Witt had been unable to function as Grand Pensionary after being wounded by an attempt on his life on 21 June.
-On 15 August, William published a letter from Charles, in which the English king stated that he had made war because of the aggression of the De Witt faction.
-The people thus incited, De Witt and his brother, Cornelis, were brutally murdered by an Orangist civil militia in The Hague on 20 August.
+On 15 August, William published a letter from Charles, in which the English king stated that he had made war because of the aggression of the de Witt faction.
+The people thus incited, de Witt and his brother, Cornelis, were brutally murdered by an Orangist civil militia in The Hague on 20 August.
 Subsequently, William replaced many of the Dutch regents with his followers.

 Though William's complicity in the lynching has never been proved (and some 19th-century Dutch historians have made an effort to disprove that he was an accessory), he thwarted attempts to prosecute the ringleaders, and even rewarded some, like Hendrik Verhoeff, with money, and others, like Johan van Banchem and Johan Kievit, with high offices.
 This damaged his reputation in the same fashion as his later actions at Glencoe.